-Beavers on the Moon: The Great Astronomy Hoax of 1835
+Beavers and Bat People: The Great Moon Hoax of 1835

 While it seemed too spectacular to be true, Herschel was a real scientist, and a well-respected one; he had previously been quoted pondering life on the moon.
 He was also known to be in South Africa.
 The Edinburgh Journal of Science was legitimate, too.
 Who was anyone to call him a liar?